-Barrier School API e di dana Nel
+Droroguisitos Nil Evaluaiona Nil

-Board Developed Course 2 A
+Board Developed Course 2 А

 INFORMATION PROCESSES AND TECHNOLOGY , Unit Value ATAR Category

 Cost: \$80 course fee per year

 This is the central senior course in Computing Studies and covers a broad range of topics.

 Information systems and the role they play in society have increased in significance in recent years.
 The raw ingredients - information, information technology and participants - combine to form information processes within information systems.
 The area of information systems has provided major jobs growth for both women and men in recent years.
 Moreover, fields which have not traditionally been associated with computers - but in which processing information is a vital function - are emerging as exciting new areas of employment.
 These include music, the arts, science and technology as well as new and fast-growing industries that use multimedia such as game design and movies.